 For example they should be brought outside first thing in the morning when you yourself get up from a nights sleep.

 Then they should also be brought outside shortly after eating or drinking.

 A lot of Boston Terrier owners I have seen bring their pup out every 20 minutes during the day so that they get used to going outside.

 They believe this contributes to getting your pup speed tracked to being potty trained.

 And of course your going to want to make sure to bring your dog out before going to bed at night as well.

 Look For Signs Your Terrier Is Letting You Know

-Every dog is different so after a while of being around your Boston pup you will start to learn their actions.
+Every dog is different so after a while of being around your Boston Terrier puppy you will start to learn their actions.

 They may give some subtle hints that they have to go to the bathroom and you need to be on the lookout for these.